saparnispa/blokeliai4/README.md

 ### Push Updates to All Repositories

-The project includes two scripts for managing multiple repository updates:
+The project includes a script for managing multiple repository updates:

-1. `push-updates.sh` - Use this for daily updates:
+`push-updates.sh` - Use this to push changes to all repositories:
 ```bash
 # First commit your changes
 git add .